j

 The Dracula Society – not a festival per se, but (a) I love the name, and (b) they hold regular events including the annual Bram Stoker birthday dinner

-Whitby Goth weekend takes place in both April and (no surprize) October.
+Whitby Goth weekend takes place in both April and November.
 Grab that black eyeliner again and get the lippie version too…

 Fish and Chip Festival – a celebration of everything that is Whitby fish and chips, with live cookery demos, and music.
 Nom, nom, nom.